isaackogan/TikTokLive/README.md

             # Whether to trust environment variables that provide proxies to be used in aiohttp requests
             "trust_env": False,

-            # A ProxyContainer object for proxied requests,
+            # A ProxyContainer object for proxied requests
             "proxy_container": None

         }